 Is BDS good for the future?

-One of the most promising job alternatives in the medical field after high school is the bachelor of dental surgery (BDS).
+After high school, one of the most promising job alternatives in the medical field is the bachelor of dental surgery (BDS).
 It is a thoughtfully constructed undergraduate programme that, in terms of medical education, is nearly identical to the MBBS.

 Who earns more BDS or MBBS?

 It is quite difficult to determine which of the MBBS and BDS programmes is superior.
 Both programmes are highly competitive and will earn you well.
-All of the human body’s organs fall under the purview of MBBS doctors, while BDS doctors specialise in surgery and dental care.
+All human body organs fall under the purview of MBBS doctors, while BDS doctors specialise in surgery and dental care.

 Can I do Dermatology after BDS?

 You can, absolutely.
 Other short-term courses offered by the BDS include a thorough three-month course in prosthodontics and endodontics, certificate programmes in cosmetic dermatology and cosmetology, and a diploma programme in dental assisting.